-Fire Prevention week is the perfect time talk with your whole family about fire safety – include testing alarms, changing the batteries or upgrading to 10-year sealed battery alarm for hassle-free protection, and escape planning.
+Fire Prevention week is the perfect time talk with your whole family about fire safety – include testing alarms, changing the batteries or upgrading to 10-year sealed battery alarms, how to use a fire extinguisher and escape route planning.

 - 3 of every 5 home fire deaths resulted from fires in homes with no working smoke alarms

 - Less than 50% of homeowners have an escape plan

 - Carbon monoxide (CO) is the #1 cause of accidental death

 - 60% of consumers do not test their smoke and CO alarms monthly*